- BS Marine Biology

 Double Major: BS Marine Biology and BS Ocean Engineering

 This program provides the opportunity to combine these two exciting fields in a challenging 5-year program that will most likely include some summer study.
-Click HERE for Course of Study.
-Consult with Coordinator of the Marine Biology Program or the Chair of the Department of Ocean Engineering for more information.
+If you are interested, please work closely with the Coordinator of the Marine Biology Program and your advisor in Ocean Engineering to determine how to arrange your schedule to accommodate the requirements for both majors.
+The requirements for the Marine Biology major can be found above and the requirements for the Ocean Engineering Major can be found here.

 BS in Biological Sciences